 "The thing with high-intensity workouts is with high intensity, you're rushing everything.
 You're skipping over what generally happens," said P. "Unless you're a pro athlete, I can say just about most people are pushing through their joints and their form is off.
 So it doesn't amount to anything and it beats the hell out of your body."

-He explained that the more you use your joints for motion, the more pressure you put on your knees and ankles, and that will eventually cause inflammation and swelling.
+He explained to us that the more you use your joints for motion, the more pressure you put on your knees and ankles, and that will eventually cause inflammation and swelling.

 "I think his training is good because he explains everything in detail, so as you saw before, you listen to him and follow, but that's why I think it's so important to—for example, with training—keep doing it at home and keep being consistent," said Padilla.
 "This workout is good because you can do it anywhere.
 Honestly, I do it in my hotel rooms."

 From May to the show in November, she worked with P every single day, squeezing in a workout wherever and whenever she was able.
 As a result, she says her posture drastically improved and she got abs.

 Every class is different, as P doesn't stick to a routine and really focuses making sure clients open their hip movement.
 There were a lot of side lunges, slow squats, and the use of a special piece of equipment he made himself called the P.Ball.

 "I just take these exercises where you're hitting different angles and you're strengthening your connection.
 You're not doing anything crazy, you're just straining that muscle.
 It's just activation and you use that ball, and I've actually found it has a lot of second-term benefits.
 It tones the hell out of your outer thigh and the very bottom of your butt," he said.